DCFUKSURMOM/Phantom-Satellite/README.md

 There are some Pale Moon forks that support old Macs, but they are based on older Pale Moon versions

-* Proper support for iOS
+* Proper support for iOS (depends on working ARM support)

 Since modern Mac OS support is already here, this probably isnt that far fetched

+Known issues:

+* 64 bit PowerPC builds but crashes after a few seconds (this issue is also present in upstream Pale Moon), I'm working with some people to try to fix this.
+* 32 bit ARM does not build at all (this issue is also present in upstream Pale Moon), 64 bit ARM is untested
+* Builds on systems with musl, but does not run, something is broken in XPCOM (this issue is also present in upstream Pale Moon)

 Due to a personal skill issue when I was half asleep, the contributor information is partially wrong.
-I accidentally uploaded without a fresh "git init" a while back, so it has the contributor and commit info from the normal Pale Moon repo.
+I accidentally uploaded without a fresh init a while back, so it has the contributor and commit info from the normal Pale Moon repo.
 I don't know of any way to fix this, if its even possible...

 If you are intested in applying some of the changes from this browser to your own fork, you can find patches in the [patches](https://github.com/DCFUKSURMOM/Phantom-Satellite/tree/patches) branch